 What is a Rotary Frequency Converter:

-Rotary frequency converters are machines that convert power from one frequency to another.
-A motor coupled to a generator completes with product.
-The coupling is direct or with belts & sheaves.
-However, there are a few with a gear box connection.
+Rotary Frequency Converters are machines that convert power from one frequency to another.
+This is achieved by coupling a motor to a generator, which is mechanically coupled and electrically isolated.
+The coupling method can be direct or via belts & sheaves.
+However, there are a few with a gear box connection and in this case, they are not electrically isolated.
 In other words, this is completed by either changing the rotational speed of the generator (in the versions with belts & sheaves) or the gear box.
-And motors and generators coupled with a different number of poles.
+The motors and generators may or may not have the same number of poles, depending upon the output frequency.
 The result is operating to achieve the same result of producing the desired output frequency.
 A rotary frequency converter is also capable of producing a different voltage at the same time.
 If you are operating at another voltage other than 208V, you will need to change the voltage.

-Rotary Converter Functionality:Under normal operation, the Series RFC (rotary frequency converters) protects the critical load protected from utility transients and brownouts.
-However, the rotary frequency converter is available with either a synchronous or induction motor.
+Rotary Converter Functionality:Under normal operation, the Series RFC protects the critical load protected from utility transients and brownouts.
+However, the Rotary Frequency Converter is available with either a synchronous motor or induction motor.
 In other words, this will depend upon which product will be best for the application.
 A synchronous motor creates an exact frequency output with no deviation.
-This is ideal for lab testing, Aircraft support, and weapon system applications.
+This is ideal for lab testing, aircraft support, and weapon system applications.
 A low slip induction motor causes the output frequency to deviate (.6Hz).
 This might be acceptable for projects that require a more economical solution.

 Similarly, when operated at the rated motor speed, the frequency of the generator is controlled by the RPM of the motor.
 This will make the output frequency variable or uncontrolled.
-It is also 100% effective for outages lasting less than 1ooms.
+It is also 100% effective for outages lasting less than 100ms.
 Also the absence of brushes and slip rings in both the motor and generator allows for virtually maintenance free operation.
-Furthermore, due to its rugged design the average end of life (EOL) of a rotary frequency converter is well over 20 years.
+Furthermore, due to its rugged design the average end of life (EOL) of a Rotary Frequency Converter is well over 20 years.
 Above all, there are also numerous options available ranging from remote controls and color touch screen displays to specialized NEMA and ISO enclosures.